Refresh API

 • delay - Defines a wait time between batches of refreshed resources.
 This option can be used to minimize the traffic to the origin server if necessary but makes the refreshes take much longer.
 Default is 0

-• scheduleIn - Allows to define a time span in ms the job scheduler will wait until the refresh job is actually scheduled to run.
+• scheduleIn - Allows to define a time span in milliseconds the job scheduler will wait until the refresh job is actually scheduled to run.
+The delivery of cached assets is suspended while the job is scheduled.
 Default is 0

 • name - Set a name for the refresh job to make it easier identifiable.
 Default is null